FAQ

 Withdrawal From The Course: Students withdrawing from WTC are entitled to:

-• (2) a 50% refund after Lecture One and before Lecture Four.
+(2) a 50% refund after the full refund date and before the end of Lecture One.

-Refunds for the required text or optional compass made only if you’ve not received the item.
+Refunds for the required text or optional compass made only if you have not received the item.

 Still Have Questions?